aredn/documentation/arednHow-toGuides/firmware_tips.rst

 Tips for Uploading Firmware
 ===========================

 Uploading firmware to an AREDN® node is usually a straightforward process.
-Follow the procedures documented in the **Downloading AREDN Firmware** section to ensure you have the correct firmware version from the AREDN® website to install on your node.
+Follow the procedures documented in the **Downloading AREDN® Firmware** section to ensure you have the correct firmware version from the AREDN® website to install on your node.
 If you experience issues uploading firmware, the following tips may be helpful.

 Error message when uploading firmware
-  If you see an error message displayed when uploading new firmware to your node, verify that you are loading the correct file by referring to the `AREDN Firmware Selector (AFS) <http://downloads.arednmesh.org/afs/www/>`_, then you can safely ignore the warning.
+  If you see an error message displayed when uploading new firmware to your node, verify that you are loading the correct file by referring to the `AREDN® Firmware Selector (AFS) <http://downloads.arednmesh.org/afs/www/>`_, then you can safely ignore the warning.
 The file naming standard recently changed from a non-standard naming convention to the standard naming convention used by OpenWRT.

 Web browser cache and sessions
   One common issue can occur when installing firmware using a web browser.
 Your computer's browser cache stores data for the URLs that have been visited, but IP addresses and other parameters may change during the install process.
 It is possible for the cache to contain information that doesn’t match the latest settings for the URL, so the browser may block the connection setup and display an ERR_CONNECTION_RESET message.
 Clearing your computer's web browser cache will allow the latest URL settings to be registered so you can continue with the install process.